AndreiTuta/CV/README.md

 # Other Projects:
     * SocaDance MD: During the summer of 2016, I worked pro- bono as a web developer for a company in my hometown.
 I created their website and dealt with hosting and administrating it ever since it was published.
 Ref: Website - socadance.ro
-    ⋅⋅*  Monopoly AI: created my own webapp version of Monopoly, with a hardcoded AI.
+    *  Monopoly AI: created my own webapp version of Monopoly, with a hardcoded AI.
 Source code available on my GitHub profile.
-    ⋅⋅*  Rotaract Birmingham Website and Social Media bots: being the Social Department of Rotaract Birmingham, I decided to create their website in HTML using CSS and JS as well.
+    *  Rotaract Birmingham Website and Social Media bots: being the Social Department of Rotaract Birmingham, I decided to create their website in HTML using CSS and JS as well.
 On the social networking aspect, I decided to create bots for all our platforms.
 Projects are not finished, yet source code is available.

 # Awards and Diplomas:
     * LPI Certification: understanding of the Linux and open source industry and knowledge of the most popular open source Applications;understanding the major components of the Linux operating system, and have the technical proficiency to work on the Linux command line; understanding of security and administration related topics such as user/group management, working on the command line, and permissions.

-#Certifications:
+# Certifications:
       * Numerous Udemy Certificates: numerous certificates in variated domains ranging from programming languages to Tools and how to use them.
 Please see the folder named “Certificates” on my GitHub for further references.
       * Programming certification : most of my certificates mentioned before are related to different programming languages I've mastered in either University,Hackathons or Online enviorment.Those languages include but are not limited to:
 		* Python - includes development in Virtual environments,Flask,Django and Machine Learning Algorithms.